 It is a grand homecoming for Tom Seaver as he makes the start for the New York Mets against the Philadelphia Phillies on Opening Day at Shea Stadium.
 Traded to the Cincinnati Reds in 1977, the Mets reacquired Seaver in the offseason, sending for Jason Felice, Lloyd McLendon, and Charlie Puleo.
 Tom Seaver pitched six scoreless innings and got a no-decision, as the Mets won 2-0.

 Born George Thomas Seaver on November 17, 1944, in Fresno, California.
 Tom Seaver played at Fresno City College while serving in the Marine Reserves.
-He later pitched at USC, where he began to catch the eye of Major League scouts.
+He later pitched at USC, where he began catching Major League scouts' eye.
 Turning down an offer from the Los Angeles Dodgers after being taken in the tenth round of the 1965 draft, Seaver was selected again by the Atlanta Braves in the January draft.
+Seaver had wanted to pitch at USC but lost his eligibility due to signing with the Braves.
 Though Tom Seaver signed with Atlanta, his contract was voided because he appeared in two games with the Trojans.
-Seaver had wanted to pitch at USC but lost his eligibility due to signing with the Braves.

 In Cincinnati, Tom Seaver tossed the only No-Hitter of his career in 1978.
 He remained one of the top pitchers in baseball, finishing second in Cy Young voting after a 14-2 record in 1981.
 In 1982, Seaver was beset by injuries and had the worst season of his career at 5-13 with a 5.50 ERA.
-The Reds were looking to rebuild put Tom Seaver on the block.
-The Mets who were in the midst of seven straight losing seasons reacquired Seaver from the Reds on December 16, 1982.
+The Reds were looking to rebuild and put Tom Seaver on the block.
+The Mets, amid seven straight losing seasons, reacquired Seaver from the Reds on December 16, 1982.

-Tom Seaver had his struggles with the Mets in 1983, posting a record of 9-14 with a 3.55 ERA and 135 strikeouts.
-The following winter saw the Mets leaver Tom Seaver unprotected in the free-agent compensation pool.
-At the time, teams that lost a free agent can choose any unprotected player from any team whether or not they signed a free agent.
-The Mets assumed nobody would claim the 39-year-old coming off two losing seasons, and saddled with a big contract.
+Tom Seaver struggled with the Mets in 1983, posting a record of 9-14 with a 3.55 ERA and 135 strikeouts.
+The following winter saw the Mets leave Tom Seaver unprotected in the free-agent compensation pool.
+At the time, teams that lost a free agent could choose any unprotected player from any team whether or not they signed a free agent.
+The Mets assumed nobody would claim the 39-year-old coming off two losing seasons and saddled with a big contract.
 They were wrong, as the Chicago White Sox claimed Seaver.